Discrete stress-energy tensor in the loop O(n) model: Introduction

-The conjecture~\eqref{eq:intro-parafermion-convergence} was proven for the Ising model, i.e.~$n=1$.
-The work in this direction was originated by the third author~\cite{Smi_Ising} who proved the same statement for the FK Ising model.
-A series of papers~\cite{ChSmi_CompAn,ChSmi_Universal, DCHonNol,KemSmi12} by a group of authors led to~\cite{ChDCHonKemSmi14} establishing convergence of the interface to the~$\sle_3$.
-For other values of~$n$ the conjecture remains open, a certain progress being achieved in the case of the self-avoiding walks, i.e.~$n=0$, where the connective constant was computed~\cite{DCSmi10} using the parafermionic observable.
-Both the conjecture and a partial progress for certain models motivate the interest in other combinatorial observables satisfying local relations and having (conjectural) conformally covariant limits, especially in the case of the self-avoiding walks where the conformal invariance remains a big challenge for the probabilistic community.
+The conjecture~\eqref{eq:intro-parafermion-convergence} was proven for the critical Ising model ($n=1,x=1/\sqrt{3}$).
+The work in this direction was originated by the third author~\cite{Smi10} who proved the same statement for the FK Ising model.
+A series of papers~\cite{CheSmi11,CheSmi12,DumHonNol11,KemSmi12} by a group of authors led to~\cite{CheDumHonKemSmi14} establishing convergence of the interface to the~$\sle_3$.
+Conformal invariance was also proven for the critical site percolation on the triangular lattice ($n=x=1$) by establishing convergence of a similar discrete observable~\cite{Smi01,CamNew06} (see also~\cite{KhrSmi21}).
+While conformal invariance and convergence of the parafermionic observable remain open for~$n\neq 1$, the observable has proven to be useful in the study of the phase diagram~\cite{DumSmi12,DumGlaPel21}.
+This motivates the interest in other combinatorial observables satisfying local relations and having (conjectural) conformally covariant limits, especially in the case of the self-avoiding walks where the conformal invariance remains a big challenge for the probabilistic community.